Senate kicks off uncertain debate on immigration

 Proving the difficulty of coming to consensus, a group of two dozen senators have been meeting consistently for the past three weeks in an attempt to come up with a bipartisan plan.
 But those efforts have yet to produce any product.

-Frank Sharry, executive Director of the pro-immigration group, America's Voice, said self-named "Common Sense Caucus" consists of members who have not traditionally worked on immigration.
+Frank Sharry, executive director of the pro-immigration group America's Voice, said the self-named "Common Sense Caucus" consists of members who have not traditionally worked on immigration.

 Also failing to come to any consensus is the group of leaders who have been meeting with White House officials, including Chief of Staff John Kelly, for more than a month.
-Those talks have moved the discussion nowhere and the White House, according to one Democratic source and a White House aide, that the administration officials say that the president’s offer is generous – particularly offering a path to citizenship for such a large number of Dreamers - and they are not willing to move any further to accommodate Democrats.
+Those talks have moved the discussion nowhere, according to one Democratic source and a White House aide.
+Administration officials say that the president’s offer is generous — particularly offering a path to citizenship for such a large number of Dreamers — and they are not willing to move any further to accommodate Democrats.

 But for the first time in years, the Senate will build legislation from scratch, through the process of debates and voting on amendments.
 Durbin said some senators who elected in recent years have never seen the Senate work.